 This essay will detail the popular surgical pain management procedure called radiofrequency nerve ablation.

-RFL is done when advanced neurological testing has pinpointed the origin of symptoms as coming from a particular nerve or set of nerves.
+RFL is indicated when advanced neurological testing has pinpointed the origin of symptoms as coming from a particular nerve or set of nerves.
 Instead of determining why these nerves are symptomatic, the doctor instead uses radiofrequency lesioning to treat the pain and leave the underlying causative condition unchanged.
 This symptomatic approach might be considered for many reasons, but is typical for patients who demonstrate idiopathic radicular pain syndromes without an obvious spinal source.

 During radiofrequency lesioning, the doctor uses a small electrode, placed in a long thin needle, to reach the nerve which is signaling pain.
 This is usually accomplished using live x-ray equipment to detail the treatment region more accurately.

-Radiofrequency Lesioning for Sciatica Concerns
+Radiofrequency Lesioning for Sciatica Problems

 Besides the small risks inherent to this procedure, including infection, spinal fluid leak or a permanently damaged nerve, the treatment has one major flaw: It is symptomatic sciatica surgery.
 This procedure does not do anything to cure the condition causing the pain and worse yet, produces temporary results.

 Generally, first round treatment of radiofrequency lesioning lasts from 4 to 12 months.
 Subsequent rounds might only last half that time or even less.

-Radiofrequency Lesioning for Sciatica Advice
+Radiofrequency Lesioning for Sciatica Factsheet

 RFL is a good option for people who are in agony and simply need some temporary relief while searching for a true cure.
 It is also an acceptable option for patients with extremely rare incurable chronic pain conditions, purely for humanitarian purposes.

 If you are going to try radiofrequency lesioning, make sure your doctor uses fluoroscopy to maximize the accuracy of the treatment.
 Without this live x-ray, this already sketchy procedure becomes a literal shot in the dark.

-Radiofrequency Lesioning for Sciatica to Sciatica
+Sciatica > Sciatica Surgery > Radiofrequency Lesioning for Sciatica